-During a routine ultrasound in October 2013, Dr. Johannes noticed something wasn’t quite right with the fetus’ anatomy.
+During a routine ultrasound in October 2013, Dr. Johannes noticed something wasn’t quite right with the baby's anatomy.
 She consulted with Jason DeWitt, M.D., Obstetrics and Gynecology, and the two decided that a trip to Mayo Clinic in Rochester was necessary.

-Snow then spent nine days in the hospital, which was unprecedented — all previous in utero surgery patients spent the remainder of their pregnancy in the hospital.
+Jamie then spent nine days in the hospital, which was unprecedented — all previous in utero surgery patients spent the remainder of their pregnancy in the hospital.

-“Considering the outcomes we are expecting now from what we were, I wouldn’t change (having in utero surgery) for the world,” says Snow.
+“Considering the outcomes we are expecting now from what we were, I wouldn’t change (having in utero surgery) for the world,” says Jamie.
 “I can’t think of a high enough word to say how happy we are.”